Submitty/submitty.github.io/_docs/student/submission/automated_testing.md

 ---
-category: Student
+category: Student -- Submission
-title: Examining the Results of Automated Testing
+title: Automated Testing & Grading
+redirect_from:
+  - /student/automated_testing
 ---

 The webpage displays a summary of the results on the test cases